KhyeeHEN/Mathology-In-House-Management-System/README.md

 ### 8. Security & Access Control
 - Secure logins with role-based access.
 - Parents/guardians can access student accounts; older students have limited access.
+- Secuirty measures must be in place for the entire systems

 ### 9. Technical & UI Considerations
 - Calendar-based scheduling with minimal clicks.